Sunday, November 28, 2021

 But, hey: while Gregorian is great, and it was undeniably the inspiration for this mix, there really is no need to limit ourselves to only one kind of chant.
 Most cultures have some form of this musical style, and it often carries a religious aspect.
 “Incanto” in Latin means “I chant”; in Italian, it’s come to mean something closer to incantation: a spell, an enchantment.
 “Liturgy,” of course, indicates a public service of worship; it’s often associated with the Catholic church, especailly the sacrament of the communion, but it can really mean any worship service, in any religion.

 Of course, that Latin chanting that is common in Catholic services can be pretty cool when set to music too.
 For the purest form of this, I went back to Hans Zimmer’s soundtrack to The Da Vinci Code,3 and then to the ever-dependable Dead Can Dance’s remarkable album Aion,4 which also has a bit of a Gregorian chant feel to it if we’re being honest.
 I also threw in Bulgaria’s Irfan singing in what might be Latin—it’s really hard to tell with those guys—on “Invocatio II,” and I even put all three of those right in a row for you.
-As we get further and further from the standard Latin liturgical style, you get Enya’s “Cursum Perficio” later in the volume; that’s definitely Latin, and it’s definitely a chant, but it retains far less of the religious air that something like “Salvete Virgines” has.
+As we get further and further from the standard Latin liturgical style, you get Enya’s “Cursum Perficio” later in the volume; that’s definitely Latin, and it’s definitely a chant, but it retains far less of the religious air than something like “Salvete Virgines” has.
 (Also, it contains the phrase “post nubila,” which translates to our volume title.)
 Going back to Dead Can Dance, “Dawn of the Iconoclast” restores the religious overtones, but I doubt it’s actually Latin, and meanwhile Adieumus’s “Cantus Inaequalis” is definitely not Latin—it’s not anything, even ... just wordless vocalizations as specified by Welsh composer Karl Jenkins.
 But it certainly sounds Latinesque (the obviously Latin title helps with that mental impression), and it sounds a bit religious.
 (I put all three of those right in a row for ya too.)

 Our next set of three comes from the ethnomusicologists: Deep Forest’s second album features Roma chants from Hungaria, such as those found in “Marta’s Song”; Baka Beyond continues to concentrate on the chants of the Baka people from Cameroon (who inspired their name); and David Parsons, possibly most famous for his recordings of Indonesian gamelan music takes advantage of his track “Tjampuhan” to combine gamelan with what sounds like some traditional Tibetan music and possibly Tuvan throat singing.